 Bigger can be better when it comes to the best large soaking tubs—as long as the chosen model will fit in the bathroom.
 Shoppers will want to take precise measurements of the bathroom’s square footage and the area they hope to allocate to the new stand-alone tub.

-Then, once you start sizing up tubs, comfort should be a priority.
+Then, once you settle on a bathtub size, comfort should be a priority.
 You’ll want to consider the length, width, and depth of the tub as well as your body size and weight to ensure that you’ll be able to enjoy the soak fully.
 Couples should note that freestanding tubs are also available in sizes for two people to bathe together.
 Some folks find that a flat-bottom tub doesn’t feel as good as one with a contoured bottom.

 Style

-There are several styles of freestanding bathtubs, including single-ended, single-slipper, double-ended, double-slipper, pedestal, claw-foot, and Japanese soaking tubs.
+When it comes to stand alone options, there are several types of bathtubs, including single-ended, single-slipper, double-ended, double-slipper, pedestal, claw-foot, and Japanese soaking tubs.

 Material